depczaq/weather-forecast/README.md

 * I've chosen Angular, because it offers such features as SCSS pre-processor, HTTP connectivity, RxJS, unit testing framework practically out of the box
 * it also ensures that JS code will be compatible with every popular browser (thanks to polyfills), as well as offers good performance (AOT compilation, prod mode)
 * bootstrap will provide reasonably nice UI and user experience with a small amount of effort, as well as support for mobiles (media queries, breakpoints)
 * page should be responsive to different screen sizes
+* page should look good on mobile
 * page should display the nearest forecast in more visible way, forecast for next days should be less visible/smaller or less detailed
 * some graphic features (i.e. weather icons) would be nice
 * page should allow to change units (i.e. *C / *F)